weiogoh/Final-Year-Project-Applying-Machine-Learning-for-Data-Drive-Classification-of-Physical-Systems/Part 1 Feature Selection/Readme.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-pandas – Used for loading, cleaning, manipulating, and exporting dataset numpy – Used for numerical operations and handling infinite values re (Regular Expression) – Used for cleaning feature values by removing non-numeric characters scikit-learn (sklearn) – Used for machine learning tasks including: train_test_split → splitting dataset
+pandas – Used for loading, cleaning, manipulating, and exporting dataset

+numpy – Used for numerical operations and handling infinite values

+re (Regular Expression) – Used for cleaning feature values by removing non-numeric characters

+scikit-learn (sklearn) – Used for machine learning tasks including:-
+- train_test_split → splitting dataset
-SimpleImputer → handling missing values
+- SimpleImputer → handling missing values
-StandardScaler → feature normalization RandomForestClassifier → model training and feature importance extraction
+- StandardScaler → feature normalization
+- RandomForestClassifier → model training and feature importance extraction

 Operations Performed
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------